evocn/evocn.github.io/content/posts/dec_art.md

 I'm going to do it every day, because then I will get better quickly.

 Every day I'll post something I make here.

+Since art can always be tweaked, I am setting my goal at the end of the month to be efficiency.
+I want to be able to create a piece of art that is of high quality in a short time (e.g. not 5 hours).

 ## Day 1 – Emerald
 ![01](/art/01-emerald.png)